DIYAuction/.github/AuctionClub_V2.md

 Add a charity interface to provide a way for bidders who successfully auction NFTs or make profits through our platform to do charity and donate the rewards obtained from the auction to people in need.

 ## Purpose
+AuctionClub is committed to providing users with a high-quality auction experience and hopes to become a leader in the auction industry through innovative auction models and intelligent auction processes.